Distributed Energy Resources

 Every DG installation connected to BEC Electric system shall complete/sign an Interconnect Agreement/Contract.
 Members with DG systems smaller than 50KW will use the short form Interconnect contract.
 Systems larger or equal to 50KW shall use long form contract.
 All interconnect agreements shall complete Description of Facilities (Exhibit A).

-Each BEC member has a remotely monitored meter that records that flow of electiricity to and from our lines and your home to monitor your consumption and production.
+Each BEC member has a remotely monitored meter that records the flow of electricity to and from our lines and your home to monitor your consumption and production.
 BEC now requires additional metering and BEC Apolloware© Software to monitor DG production.
 This allows BEC to determine the effects of DG systems on the electrical system.

 How You Are Billed